open-telemetry/opentelemetry-specification/specification/tracing-api.md

 The only two getters on span returns `SpanContext` and the flag on whether span will be recorded.

+`Span` interface can have alternative implementations.
+It is expected that alternative implementations will be implementing vendor-specific logic.
+However, implementation MUST NOT allow to directly create a `Span`.
+Alternative implementation of `Span` can only be returned from alternative implementation of `SpanBuilder`, which in turn is only available from the `Tracer`.
+See [Span creation](#span-creation).

 ### Span creation

 TODO: SpanBuilder API https://github.com/open-telemetry/opentelemetry-specification/issues/37